TheOddler/aplai/report/report.md

         <=> ColA \= ColB | false.

 This will cause the program to backtrack to our search (the `member\2` clause to be exact) and try a different number.
+These are passive constraints as they are only used to check the current assignment of values.

-Lastly we implemented some propagation rules.
+Lastly we implemented some active propagation rules.
 They check to see if there is a cell with a known number (so only one value is left in the list of possible values), and they check if there is another cell in the same row, column or block, and will remove that value from their possible values.
 For instance, for rows: